 Students in grades sixth, seventh, and eighth must master all standards and earn a yearly passing average in all core courses:

 English, mathematics, reading (literature), science, and social studies.
-Students failing core courses must attend summer school immediately following summer school, and receive passing grades in order to be promoted.
+Students failing core courses must attend summer school and receive passing grades in order to be promoted.

 REMOTE AND BLENDED LEARNING